 Application periods

-After the application period, it takes approximately 4 to 5 weeks before you receive notification of the decision.
+After the application period, it will takes approximately 4 to 5 weeks before you receive notification of the decision.

 Under the structured PhD programme in accordance with PromO, it is necessary for meetings to take place regularly (at least once a year) between supervisors and PhD candidates.
 During these meetings, a brief summary of the steps taken is drawn up jointly, along with a revised work plan if necessary.
 Once the meeting or meetings have taken place, confirmation that they have been held must be submitted to the THD Graduate School via Primuss (see guidelines)